sftcd/openssl/esnistuff/resumption.md

 	- The ESNIKeys stuff can change (due to timing/geography) but we want the same HIDDEN value always.
 	- add encservername to session (partly done)
+		- to be undone!
+	- undo the above because we wanna check that the new SNI (ESNI or SNI) matches the peer cert in the session really - exact match is wrong. (not yet undone!)
 	- add check of ``s_client`` args on resumption (done)
+		- now checks via ``X509_check_host`` but needs to revisit code some

 server:
 	- add encservername to session